Campus Special Investigator Hikaruon: Production

-The OVA was directed by Kazuhiro Ochi.
+The OVA was directed and written by animator, Kazuhiro Ochi.
 The OVA was released in 1987 via VHS.

 The theme of the OVA is "Rekkuu!
 Gakuen Tokusou Hikaruon ~Theme Of Hikaruon~" by Kumi Kaneko and Akira Kushida.
 The music was composed by Michiaki Watanabe.

 Hikaruon received a Blu-Ray release in Japan on October 12, 2022, which included the soundtrack and a booklet that included behind the scenes materials and an interview between Toshihiko Seki and Toru Nakano.